Gepoverlow/html_introduction/README.md

-This is a BeCode challenger that helps us practice our HTML skills!
+This is a BeCode challenge that helps us practice our HTML skills!